joric/paste_to_ue/README.md

 You can specify blueprint and scale in the popup menu.
 Scale needs to be different from 0 to apply scene scale, use with caution.
-You can apply scale for all selected objects in UE by changing scale value in properties.
+You can apply scale for all selected objects in UE without moving them by changing scale value in properties.

 ### Mesh Separation